Legacy DTM and the New Launch – A Closer First Look

 20. Does Launch Work on Native Mobile Apps?

 Adobe continues to recommend the Mobile Services/App SDK (Software-Development Kit) to implement data collection and delivery in a native mobile app environment.
-Adobe mobile services has streamlined the process with a single SDK that works with multiple Adobe Cloud Platform solutions.
+Adobe mobile services has streamlined the process with a single SDK that works with multiple Adobe Experience Platform solutions.
 Going forward, clients will see additional tag management-like functionality in the Mobile Services interface, as the Launch and Mobile teams continue working together closely to create more seamless Cloud Platform access and user experiences.

 Hey!
 You Haven’t Answered My Question!